MG Software.

 Pros

-• +Extremely fast cold starts and low latency worldwide
+• +Extremely fast cold starts under 5ms and low latency across 300+ locations worldwide

-• +Built-in KV storage, D1 database, and R2 object storage
+• +Built-in KV storage, D1 database, R2 object storage, and Queues messaging

-• +Seamless integration with Cloudflare CDN and security
+• +Seamless integration with Cloudflare CDN, DDoS protection, and WAF security

 Cons

-• -Workers runtime has limitations compared to Node.js
+• -Workers runtime has limitations compared to a full Node.js environment

 Which tool does MG Software recommend?